-1 other complaint outstanding from 2014/15 has recently been considered by the Standards Sub-Committee in a full hearing following the receipt of the Investigators report that found a breach of the Code of Conduct.
-The complaint was (result to be inserted following hearing)
+1 other complaint outstanding from 2014/15 was also considered by the Standards Sub-Committee in a full hearing following the receipt of the Investigators report that found a breach of the Code of Conduct.
+The Sub-Committee determined, following a full hearing, that no breach of the Code of Conduct for Members had occurred.